preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/index.rst

 .. image:: forms-all.png

 Surveys has the most options.
-Polls are similar to Surveys but suitbale for shorter, simpler forms.
+Polls are similar to Surveys but suitable for shorter, simpler forms.
 Checkups are suitable for micro-courses with knowledge checks. .

 For each type of form, all existing are listed, Surveys as an example: